 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and groundwater wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

 Our water comes from the following source(s):

-Source Name Турс
+Source Name Туре

-WELL # 3, 4 & 4 GROUND WATER
+WELL # 3, 4 & 5 GROUND WATER

-Our drinking water is supplied from another water system through a sources and additional chemical sampling results, please contact of a Consecutive Connection (CC).
-To find out more about our drinking water our office at the number provided below.
+Our drinking water is supplied from another water system through a Consecutive Connection (CC).
+To find out more about our drinking water

-Buver Name Seller Name

-CLAY COLINTY DWSD 3 EXCELSIOR SPRINGS PWS